-The LRA also creates a state-funded statutory employment tribunal to resolve employment disputes.
+The Labour Relations Act also creates a state-funded statutory employment tribunal to resolve employment disputes.

-Basic Conditions of Employment, Act 75 of 1997 (BCEA)
+Basic Conditions of Employment Act

-The BCEA provides for minimum terms and conditions of employment relating to inter alia, the regulation of working time, particulars of employment and remuneration, notice periods and payments on termination.
+The Basic Conditions of Employment Act provides for minimum terms and conditions of employment relating to, inter alia, the regulation of working time, minimum leave, particulars of employment and remuneration, notice periods and payments on termination.